 The Emerging Issues Task Force issued EITF 03-6, "Participating Securities and the Two-Class Method under FASB Statement No. 128, Earnings per Share," effective for periods ending after March 31, 2004, regarding the computation of earnings per share by companies that have issued securities other than common stock that contractually entitle the holder to participate in dividends and earnings of the company when, and if, it declares dividends on its common stock.
-We do not have securities subject to the provisions of EITF 03-06 and the implementation of EITF 03-6 had no material impact on our financial statements.
+We do not have securities subject to the provisions of EITF 03-6 and the implementation of EITF 03-6 had no material impact on our financial statements.

 The EITF reached final consensus on EITF 04-8, "The Effect of Contingently Convertible Debt on Diluted Earnings per Share," which will require convertible debt with a market price contingency to be included in diluted EPS calculations.
 The consensus should be applied to reporting periods ending after December 15, 2004.
-As discussed above under "Description of Certain Indebtedness - Senior Subordinated Notes," in connection with EITF 04-8, we commenced a solicitation of consents to amend the indenture under which the notes were issued.
-If the requisite consents are received, we will enter into a supplemental indenture which will become effective concurrently with the closing of the Transactions.
-If the indenture is amended, we would not be required to include in our calculation of diluted earnings per share any shares, up to the value of the issue price plus accrued original issue discount, that absent the amendment may be issuable if the notes were to be be converted.
-If we do not receive the requisite consents, we will be required to include shares issuable upon conversion of the notes up to the issue price plus accrued original issue discount of the notes up to the issue price plus accrued original issue discount of the notes up to the issue price plus accrued original issue discount of the notes of the notes (even though the applicable market price contingency has not been met) for the year ending December 31, 2004 and for future periods.
-In addition, if the amendment does not become effective, we will be required to restate our financial results for the fiscal year ended December 31, 2003 and for the quarters ended March 31, 2004, June 30, 2004 and September 30, 2004 to reflect the impact of EITF 04-8 on our diluted earnings per share.
+As discussed above under "Description of Certain Indebtedness - Senior Subordinated Notes," as a result of the issuance of EITF 04-8, we completed a solicitation of consents to amend the indenture under which the notes were issued.
+The amendment provides for us to pay the same conversion value upon conversion of the notes, but changes the form in which the conversion value is paid.
+In lieu of receiving, at our option, shares of common stock or cash upon conversion, noteholders will receive only cash for up to the value of the issue price plus accrued original issue discount and, at our option, the remainder of the conversion value, if any, may be paid in cash, shares of common stock or any combination thereof.
+The requisite consents were received on December 6, 2004 and we entered into a supplemental indenture which will become effective concurrently with the closing of the Transactions.
+As a result of the amended indenture, we will not be required to include in our calculation of diluted earnings per share any shares that would have been issuable upon conversion (absent the amendment), up to the value of the issue price plus accrued original issue discount.